About Us

 Arielle Lazar, LCSW, Licensed Clinical Social Worker, EMDR Certified

 Arielle is a Master’s level clinician and licensed clinical social worker specializing in treating addiction, PTSD/CPTSD, dissociation, anxiety, depression, and codependency.
+She also supports clients recovering from compulsive sexuality and betrayal trauma.
 She received her MSW from Barry University’s School of Social Work in Miami, FL, where she was educated in the neurobiological infrastructure of trauma.
 She completed her clinical practicum in co-occurring disorders in inpatient residential and partial hospitalization treatment programs.
+She is currently pursuing certification in the multidimensional trauma model training through AAPSET (The association of partners of sex addicts trauma specialist)

 Arielle uses trauma-focused modalities, such as EMDR, Inner-Child Work, Gestalt, and DBT.
 Her training in EMDR (Eye Movement Desensitization and Reprocessing) has provided Arielle with the ability to help her clients access the innate healing nature of their bodies and subconscious in ways that conventional talk therapy cannot.